 Video has taken the marketing world by storm, so getting video on LinkedIn is a big deal—especially once you consider that more users (including 59% of executives!) would rather watch a video about a product or business instead of reading about it.

 Thanks to the new LinkedIn native video features, you can actually create videos with the in-app camera and upload it right to your timeline to share with your connections and followers.
 Using the native video platform on LinkedIn has similar benefits as using native platforms on other social media sites; one marketer reported significantly more engagement and reach, with 20,000 views in just a few days.

-With the new update (which some users are still waiting on), you can upload videos, create videos in-app, and upload multiple still images in one post.
+With the new update, you can upload videos, create videos in-app, and upload multiple still images in one post.
 Videos must be under 10 minutes, but more than 3 seconds long, with a file size under 5GB.

 If you have the ability to upload videos to your timeline, you’ll see the video recorder symbol next to the camera symbol on your mobile device when sharing updates.

 One important thing to keep in mind here (that should go without saying, but apparently needs to be said anyway: LinkedIn is a professional networking site.

 This is a site where you need to represent your business appropriately.